The Ultimate Sourdough Roundup: Use It All, Bake It All

 Some links in this post may be affiliate links.
 That means I might make a small commission on qualifying purchases if you click the link.
 There is no extra cost to you.

 Sourdough isn’t just about bread—it’s about flexibility, creativity, and using simple ingredients to cook from scratch.
 Whether you’re a brand-new baker or someone who’s been feeding a starter for years, the beauty of sourdough is its versatility.
-You can use it for crusty artisan loaves, soft sandwich bread, pancakes, brownies, crackers, and even savory bakes.
+You can use it for crusty artisan loaves, soft sandwich bread , cheesy garlic biscuits, brownies, crackers, and cinnamon rolls.
 In this roundup, I’ll gather all the ways you can use sourdough in one place, link out to detailed recipes, and share tips for making the most of every bit of starter and discard.

 If you’ve been following along here at PlainLivingHome, you know I love experimenting with sourdough.
 This post is a growing hub that connects to all my sourdough recipes and tips.
 Bookmark it now—it’s one you’ll come back to over and over again.